ConductionNL/commonground-gateway/docs/features.md

 }
 ```

 So what does that mean for EAV mapping?
-Well simply put our objects become entities and our properties become attributes.
-So in this case we will have an entity called Pet that has the following attributes: ‘category’,’name’,’photoUrls’,’tags’ and ’status’/.
-Both entities and attributes can contain additional configuration, meaning the can do MORE than the original api object but never less.
-For example is the pet object requires you to provide a name for a pet (it does) you might chose to ignore that requirement on the name attribute but that will just cause the underlying api to throw an error any time you try to process a pet without a name.
+Well, simply put, our objects become entities, and our properties become attributes.
+So, in this case, we will have an entity called Pet that has the following attributes: ‘category’, ’name’, ’photoUrls’, ’tags’, and ’status’/.
+Both entities and attributes can contain additional configuration, meaning they can do MORE than the original API object but never less.
+For example, the pet object requires you to provide a name for a pet (it does), you might choose to ignore that requirement on the name attribute, but that will cause the underlying API to throw an error any time you try to process a pet without a name.

 ###Entity

-Entities represent objects that you want to communicate to underlaying sources, to do this they requiquire and source and an endpoint on that source to send the object to.
-You may however choice to ignore this.
-And just ‘store’ you objects with the gateway, do this might be a good way to mock api’s in development environments it isn’t recommended for production environments.
+Entities represent objects you want to communicate to underlaying sources.
+To do this, they require a source and an endpoint on that source to send the object to.
+You may choose to ignore this.
+And just 'store' your objects with the gateway, this might be an excellent way to mock API's in development environments, but it's not recommended for production environments.

 ####Properties
 An entity consists of the following properties that can be configured

 _name_: ‘required’ An unique name for this entity
-_description_: ‘optional’ The description for this entity that wil be shown in de API documentation
+_description_: ‘optional’ The description for this entity that will be shown in de API documentation
 _source_: ‘optional’ The source where this entity resides
 _endpoint_: ‘required if an source is provided’ The endpoint within the source that this entity should be posted to as an object
-_file_: ‘required’ Whethers this entity might contain file uploads, if present this should either be set to ‘no’,’yes’ or ‘multiple’.
-Where yes wil allow a single file to be uploaded through this entity and multiple wil allow multiple files to be uploaded through this entity.
-Read more under ‘Uploading files through the gateway’.
+_file_: ‘required’ Based on whether this entity contains file uploads, or not, this should either be set to 'no',' yes', or 'multiple'.
+Where 'yes' will allow a single file to be uploaded through this entity, and 'multiple' will allow multiple files to be uploaded.
+Read more under 'Uploading files through the gateway'.
 _fileRequirements_: ‘required if file is either yes or multiple’ Read more under ‘Uploading files through the gateway’.

 ###Attribute

-Attributes represent properties on objects that you want to communicatie to underlying sources.
-In a normal setup and attribute should at leas apply the same restrictions as the onderlying property (e.g. required) to prevent errors when pushing the entity to its source.
-It can however provide additional validations to an properte, for a example the source aiu might simply require the property ‘email’ to be an unique string but you could set the formt to ‘email’ causing the input to be validated as an iso compatible email adres.
+Attributes represent properties on objects that you want to communicate to underlying sources.
+In a standard setup, an attribute should apply the same restrictions as the underlying property (e.g., required) to prevent errors when pushing the entity to its source.
+It can, however, provide additional validations to a property.
+For example, the source aiu might require the property ‘email’ to be a unique string, but you could set the form to ‘email’, causing the input to be validated as an ISO compatible email address.

 ####Properties

-_name_: ’required’ An name for this attribute MUST be unique on an entity level and MAY NOT be ‘id’,’file’,‘files’, ’search’,’fields’,’start’,’page’,’limit’,’extend’,’organization’
+_name_: ’required’ A name for this attribute MUST be unique on an entity level and MAY NOT be ‘id’,’file’,‘files’, ’search’,’fields’,’start’,’page’,’limit’,’extend’,’organization’
 _type_: ’required’ See types
 _format_: ’optional’ See formats

 ####Types
-The type of an attribute provides basic validations and an way for the gateway to store and cahse values in an efficient manner.
+The type of an attribute provides basic validations and a way for the gateway to store and cache values in an efficient manner.
 Types are derived from the OAS3 specification.
 Currently available types are:

 _string_:
 _int_